Work is now underway on a £14 million upgrade of our College Avenue Water Treatment Works in Maidenhead.

 We can confirm that the most popular option was for black rigid mesh fencing, which received 83 per cent of the votes cast.
 Black palisade fencing was the second choice, with 17 per cent of the votes cast.

-As a result of this vote, we now plan to proceed with the installation of black rigid mesh fencing on site.
+As a result of this vote, we now plan to proceed with the installation of black rigid mesh fencing on site, which we aim to complete by the end of November.

-Further security assessments will be undertaken, as required, within the second phase of the project.
+However, further security assessments will be undertaken, as required, within the second phase of the project, which is subject to planning approval.

 We are still awaiting a decision on our planning application for the second phase of the project, which has been submitted to the Royal Borough of Windsor and Maidenhead.